 Nim vs. Go

-• Nim’s syntax is generally considered more elegant and expressive than Go, making it easier to write and maintain code.
+• Nim’s syntax is more elegant and expressive than Go, making it easier to write and maintain code.

 • Go has a more mature ecosystem for security-related libraries and tools, which can be advantageous for pen testers and red teamers.